tcwilkinson/caa2015/Paper/Paper.md

 # Conclusion
 -->

-# Community endeavour
-    Shoulder of giants (Bernbeck and paper)
-    Community

 # Scientific community

 Science is cumulative even if is not clear how exactly scientific knowledge accumulates.
 In any case it is a community endeavour.
-In this process, the scientific community brings different points of views,  questions and differente ways to resolve same problem.
+In this process, the scientific community brings different points of views, diffrent questions and different ways to resolve same problem.
 The community is a pool of inspiration: interactions encourage innovation and spark ideas about new lines of evidence, new applications, new questions, and alternate explanations.
-This make the scientific knowledge accumulating and becoming "stable" faster[^stable knowledge].
+The (reactif, dense, big) interaction of the Scientific community make the scientific knowledge accumulating and becoming "stable" faster[^stable knowledge].

 The scientific community is a motivating force for recognition and respect from peers and control the quality of scientific research by scrutinising the work of other.
 It's a system of checks and balances that assures that claims are not fraudulent.
 It's the communication and the open process inside the community that make it stronger.
 It's not the claim of a unique researcher that make science strong and reliable but true scrutiny and critics of the peers(@Fanelli2013).

 [^stable knowledge]: "Stable knowledge" to avoid "truth" in reference to the process of establishing a fact. (@Latour1979)